|WEST RIM TRAIL Top-Down from Lava Point|

 Lava Point isn't actually the starting point of the West Rim Trail; the trailhead is located about a half-a-mile southeast.
 Lava Point is, however, the typical drop-off point if you are getting a shuttle ride to do the hike.
 As the highest point in Zion, the view from the lookout is a great teaser that hints at the great scenery in store.
 To the southwest, you can see Wildcat Canyon and the Great West Canyon in the distance and to the southeast, you can see the White Cliffs above the Zion Narrows and the main canyon.
 The West Rim Trail takes us south along the plateau between those two large canyon systems.

 From Lava Point, look for Barney's Trail, a little shortcut trail (created by a former Zion ranger named Barney!) accessible from the viewpoint or from the campsites (just left of campsite 2) that heads down the thickly forested hill to join up with the main dirt road.
-Hike along the road until it reaches the West Rim Trailhead.
-Now, we're on our way!
+Hike along the road as it heads downhill to the West Rim Trailhead.
+Now we're on our way!
 (Note: In dry conditions, most vehicles can drive all the way to the West Rim Trailhead although the road can be more precarious that the quicker drive to Lava Point.
 See map below.)

-The first few miles of the West Rim Trail are pleasant hiking through the cooler upper plateau.
-It is best to rip through here as fast as possible to allow more time for the more dramatic scenery to be seen later.
-At three miles, the first notable viewpoint is the "SGA teaser viewpoint" that gives a view straight down the Left Fork of North Creek to the majestic South Guardian Angel mountain in the distance.
-Over the next two miles, the trail makes a gradual descent into Potato Hollow, a good spot for a quick off-trail jaunt to get a good view into the mysterious Imlay Canyon to the east.
-(Imlay is one of the more treacherous technical canyons in Zion.)
-Note: Potato Hollow can be a source of water but in the dryer months, the spring is particularly murky.
+The first few miles of the West Rim Trail are pleasant hiking through the cooler temperatures of upper plateau.
+It is best to rip through here as fast as possible to allow more time for the more dramatic scenery that comes later.
+Less than one mile from the trailhead is the spur trail down to Sawmill Springs and campsite 9.
+At three miles, the first notable viewpoint is the "SGA teaser viewpoint" that gives a view straight down the Left Fork of North Creek to the majestic South Guardian Angel peak in the distance.
+Over the next two miles, the trail makes a gradual descent into the valley known Potato Hollow, the location of campsite 8 and a spring that is quite often dry in the later months.
+If you have the time, it is worth it to hike the trail east to get a good view into the mysterious Imlay Canyon to the east.

-Beyond Potato Hollow, we have our first short stretch of uphill hiking that takes us to the "Hammerhead Viewpoint" where the scenery starts to become magical, showing clear views of all of the amazing formations of the Great West Canyon: the Right Fork, Greatheart Mesa, Ivins Mountain, Inclined Temple, etc. One more uphill push takes us to the top of Horse Pasture Plateau where the trail hugs the western rim and it is non-stop amazing views for several miles.
-(Note the seldom travelled Telephone Canyon Trail spur that few people would choose over the amazing views to the west.)
-Spend as much time here as possible to soak in the amazing views!
+Beyond Potato Hollow, we have our first short stretch of uphill hiking that takes us 400 feet up and then down again to the "Hammerhead Viewpoint," a perfectly-framed photogenic spot.
+Another uphill push takes us to the top of Horse Pasture Plateau and the junction with the Telephone Canyon Trail.
+This is where the scenery starts to become magical, showing clear views of all of the amazing formations of the Great West Canyon: the Right Fork, Greatheart Mesa, Ivins Mountain, Inclined Temple, etc. Spend as much time here as possible to soak in the amazing views!
+(Note that the lesser-travelled Telephone Canyon Trail offers much more mellow forested scenery, so the West Rim Trail should be the first choice for those seeking stunning rim views.)

 |West Rim Trail Map #1: